-The next full Council Meeting is due to take place on Monday 8th March 2021 starting at 7:00p.m the meeting will be conducted via Zoom.
-The Agenda will be available on the Minutes and Agenda page of this website by Monday 1st March 2021.
-The draft minutes from the meeting held on Monday 11th January 2021 are now available.
+The next full Council Meeting is due to take place on Monday 18th October 2021 starting at 7:00p.m, in Deene Village Hall.
+The Agenda is now available.
+The draft minutes from the Full Council Meeting held on Monday 19th July 2021 are now available.

 East Northants Council launches new way to report fly tipping

 Having seen how successful the What3Words app has been across the world, East Northamptonshire Council (ENC) is now encouraging anyone who wishes to report fly tipping across the district to use the app.